On a question of D. Serre: The counterexample

 \begin{rem} The same result (without modifying the proof) would have held if we had required $\dv(A) = 0$ in the definition of $Y_{p,K}$, or if we had chosen instead of $Y_{p,K}$,

 or, as in Serre's original question

 \end{rem} \begin{rem} Let us explain how this result gives negative answer to \cite[Open Question 2.1]{SER}.
-If $p \le \frac{n}{n -1}$, we obtain the existence of one (in fact, many) divergence free, non-negative definite tensor fields $A$ such that
+If $p \le \frac{n}{n -1}$, then $p^* = 1$, and we obtain the existence of one (in fact, many) divergence free, non-negative definite tensor fields $A$ such that

+thus proving the optimality of Serre's results.
+Moreover, also in the supercritical case, i.e. $p > \frac{n}{n - 1}$ that yields